o1-labs/zkapp-resource-kit/README.md

 ## Community built snapps

-- *Mina Secret Exchange* - The secret exchange allows users to buy imaginary tokens after successfully providing the solution to a series of math problems while keeping the solution itself secure and private, not exposing it to the network.
-Check it out here: https://mina.proxylabs.org/
+- [Mina Secret Exchange](https://mina.proxylabs.org/) - The secret exchange allows users to buy imaginary tokens after successfully providing the solution to a series of math problems while keeping the solution itself secure and private, not exposing it to the network.
-- *Blind Man's Bluff* - A simplified version of poker where zk-SNARKs keep the contract unaware of the actual numbers users have, yet giving it the knowledge of the game result.
-Have a look here: https://github.com/wotomas/BlindMansBluff#build--run
+- [Blind Man's Bluff](https://github.com/wotomas/BlindMansBluff#build--run) - A simplified version of poker where zk-SNARKs keep the contract unaware of the actual numbers users have, yet giving it the knowledge of the game result.
-- *Snapp Hangman* - With Mina's SnarkyJS API and SnarkyJS library showing their zero-knowledge capabilities, this is a snapp Hangman game utilizing zk-SNARKs to keep the secret word and random input private.
-Try it out: https://github.com/frisitano/snapp-hangman
+- [Snapp Hangman](https://github.com/frisitano/snapp-hangman) - With Mina's SnarkyJS API and SnarkyJS library showing their zero-knowledge capabilities, this is a snapp Hangman game utilizing zk-SNARKs to keep the secret word and random input private.

 ### Contribute to this kit!